peoplma/slacktipbot/README.md

 "!tipbot addresses coin" - lists all registered users' addresses and their balances.  coin can be btc, ltc, or doge

-"!tipbot tip username amount coin" - tips user indicated amount to their address.
+"!tipbot tip amount coin username" - tips user indicated amount to their address.
 Subamounts such as bits or satoshi are not accepted.  coin can be btc, ltc, or doge

 "!tipbot make it rain coin amount" - tips everyone registered a share of indicated amount.
 Amount must be the last word in the command.
 Subamounts such as bits or satoshi are not accepted.  coin can be btc, ltc, or doge